and1teachera/price-change-management-system/docs/use_cases.md

 **Data Variation List**:

-- **Input**: PAD/PRA files in a pipe-delimited format containing action codes, item details, and adjustment details.
+- **Input**: PAD/PRA files in pipe-delimited format containing action codes, item details, and adjustment details
-- **Output**: Transformed files in the PriceLogix format.
+- **Output**: PriceLogix Adjustment Record (PAR) data in standardized format.

 **Frequency Occurrence**: Files are processed as they are detected in the monitored directory, typically on an hourly or as-needed basis.